melissamonroe/Pandas-Challenge/README.md

 ### Notes

 - Pandas Library and the Jupyter Notebook were utilized to analyze this data
-- Link to Github repo https://github.com/melissamonroe/Pandas-Challenge.
+- Link to Github repo https://github.com/melissamonroe/Pandas-Challenge
+- Jupyter Notebook: HeroesOfPymoli.ipynb

 ## Observable trends based on the data